AkadenTK/superwarp/README.md

 - **Resolved**: Same-zone teleports now correctly orient your character on arrival.
 - **Resolved**: All same-zone teleports now have fully accurate arrival coordinates.
 The packet sent matches vanilla exactly.
 - **Improvement**: The reset functionality when an error occurs with Superwarp has been improved.
 This should get your character out of "stuck in menu" issue more often.
 Ideally, you should never have to use this feature.
+- **Imprevement**: When submitting multiple actions accidentally, superwarp will prevent the second attempt.
+To cancel an in-progress warp type `//sw cancel` or `//sw cancel all`.